← SCRUDGE REPORT

 READ ORIGINAL FILING →

-Supermicro Executives Routed Restricted Nvidia GPUs to Alibaba Through Thai Government Entity
+Supermicro Executives Used Thai Government Entity to Route Nvidia GPUs to Alibaba

 Tom's Hardware

-Major AI Companies Grant U.S. Government Early Access to Unreleased Models
+Major AI Companies Agree to Give U.S. Government Early Access to Unreleased Models

 Mashable Tech